 An eddy current damper comprising a magnet and a conducting plate moving perpendicularly to it is called a perpendicular-motion-type eddy current damper, whereas one with a magnet and a conducting plate moving parallel to it is called a parallel-motion-type eddy current damper.
-In this paper, a method of using magnetic vector potentials in a stationary-conductor coordinate system to obtain easily the damping coefficient (the A method) is proposed and applied to a perpendicular-motion-type eddy current damper comprising a ring magnet and conducting disk.
+In this article, a method of using magnetic vector potentials in a stationary-conductor coordinate system to obtain easily the damping coefficient (the A method) is proposed and applied to a perpendicular-motion-type eddy current damper comprising a ring magnet and conducting disk.
 The previously proposed coil method is also applied.
 Because both methods utilize the magnetic flux densities and magnetic vector potentials obtained using a circular current loop, they cannot be considered to be the effect of the magnetic field generated by eddy currents on the damping coefficients.
-However, the damping coefficients were in good agreement with those obtained using a three-dimensional finite element method (3D-FEM).
+However, the damping coefficients were in good agreement with those obtained using a 3-D finite element method (3-D-FEM).
 Hence, the effect of the secondary magnetic field can be ignored.
-Moreover, the A method is as precise as the 3D-FEM, is less complicated, and does not require an air region and boundary conditions for computation.
-Additionally, although the errors of the damping ratios calculated from measured data and the A method were 17 %, the error of the modified damping ratios obtained by applying the equivalent mass of the disk to the A method decreased to 6 %.
+Moreover, the A method is as precise as the 3-D-FEM, is less complicated, and does not require an air region and boundary conditions for computation.
+In addition, although the errors of the damping ratios calculated from measured data and the A method were 17%, the error of the modified damping ratios obtained by applying the equivalent mass of the disk to the A method decreased to 6%.

 All Science Journal Classification (ASJC) codes